Crixuszoe/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod ugo+x hello  adds execution permission to owner, group and other users to the file hello
+chmod 007 hello  gives owner and group no permission but gives all other users permission